For US Healthcare Professionals

 INDICATION AND USAGE

-VYJUVEK is a topical gel indicated for the treatment of wounds in patients 6 months of age and older with dystrophic epidermolysis bullosa (DEB) with mutation(s) in the collagen type VII (COL7A1) gene.
+VYJUVEK is a topical gel indicated for the treatment of wounds in adult and pediatric patients (from birth) with dystrophic epidermolysis bullosa (DEB) with mutation(s) in the collagen type VII alpha 1 chain (COL7A1) gene.

 IMPORTANT SAFETY INFORMATION